Logiqx/gpx-ideas/docs/extensions/gpx_fix/README.md

 [Precise Point Positioning](https://novatel.com/an-introduction-to-gnss/resolving-errors/ppp) (PPP) solutions are high-precision solutions that typically utilise the carrier phase observables and can produce results approaching the accuracy of RTK, without the dependency on concurrent data from nearby reference stations.

 All three PPP techniques are supported by the GPX fix extension; PPP, PPP-AR and PPP-RTK.
-An insight into the differences between these 3 techniques can be gleaned by reading the definitions in section 2.2 of [PPP/PPP-RTK open formats](https://onlinelibrary.wiley.com/doi/full/10.1002/navi.452).
+An insight into the differences between these different techniques can be gleaned by reading the definitions in section 2.2 of [PPP/PPP-RTK open formats](https://onlinelibrary.wiley.com/doi/full/10.1002/navi.452).

 The GPX fix extension makes no distinction between converging and converged solutions, which is typically based on a user-specified threshold.
 Once a suitable GPX extension exists, horizontal / vertical accuracy estimates will be the best way to represent the accuracy of a PPP solution.